PERIOD (TITIK)

 Quotation Marks with Slang

-Nonstandard or unusual slang terms are normally put in quotation marks.
+Nonstandard or unusual slang terms are normally put in

 Example: He got in trouble with the gang for